The Navigation Station

 My corner of the internet for sailing the high seas of fantasy fiction.
 Currently chronicling my journey through Robin Hobb’s Realm of the Elderlings, with all the awe, anguish, and occasional unhinged delight that entails.
 Grab your emotional life jacket and come aboard!

-📍 Currently reading: Dragon Keeper (The Rain Wild Chronicles #1)
+📍 Currently reading: Blood of Dragons (The Rain Wild Chronicles #4)

 🧭 Start from the beginning: wizardwordship’s Maiden Voyage